noobCoding/response_to_BEC_benchmark/data/results/README.md

-* This folder includes the simulated data and the analyzed results that are used in the article.
+* This folder includes the simulated data and the corresponding analyzed results that are used in the article.